till-s/mecatica-usb/README.md

   - `usb2Ep0CtlExt` - input: signals to `EP0` whether an external agent is able to handle the currently active request.
 This port also communicates when the agent is done handling the request as well as error status information.
-  - `usb2Ep0CtlEpIbExt` - input: the external agent supplies data during the data phase of a `IN` control request here.
+  - `usb2EpIb(0)` - input: the external agent supplies data and handshake signals during the data phase of a control request here.
-  - `usb2EpOb(0)` - output: the external agent may observe data during the data phase or an `OUT` control request here.
+  - `usb2EpOb(0)` - output: the external agent observes data and handshake signals during the data phase of a control request here.

-The `usb2Ep0CtlEpIbExt`/`usbEpOb(0)` pair groups the standard in- and outbound endpoint signals.
+The `usb2EpIb(0)`/`usbEpOb(0)` pair groups the standard in- and outbound endpoint signals.
 They follow the same protocol as ordinary endpoint pairs but are only used during the data phase of endpoint-zero control transactions when an external agent takes over handling such a transaction.